Carolina Panthers: David Tepper era (2018–present)

 On May 16, 2018, David Tepper, formerly a minority owner of the Pittsburgh Steelers, finalized an agreement to purchase the Panthers.
 The sale price was nearly $2.3 billion, a record.
 The agreement was approved by the league owners on May 22, 2018.
 The sale officially closed on July 9, 2018.
 After starting 6–2, the Panthers finished the 2018 season 7–9.
 They began the 2019 season 5–3 but lost the last eight games to finish 5–11; late in the season, Tepper fired Rivera as head coach.
 Perry Fewell finished the season as interim coach, going 0–4.
+The 2019 season was marred with a season-ending injury to Cam Newton, who only played in two games that year.
+The Panthers turned to Kyle Allen and Will Grier at quarterback after Newton was out.

 Matt Rhule years (2020–2022)

 On January 7, 2020, the Panthers hired Baylor head coach Matt Rhule as head coach.
 On January 15, 2020, Luke Kuechly announced his retirement from the league.
-On March 17, 2020, The Panthers signed Teddy Bridgewater to a three-year $63 million contract.
-On March 24, the Carolina Panthers released their 2011 1st overall pick and 2015 MVP quarterback Cam Newton.
+On March 17, 2020, the Panthers signed Teddy Bridgewater to a three-year $63 million contract.
+On March 24, the Carolina Panthers released their 2011 first overall pick and 2015 MVP quarterback Cam Newton.
 The Panthers had a difficult 2020 season, losing several close games.
 They would finish 5–11 for the second straight year.

 Following the season, the Panthers traded for Sam Darnold from the New York Jets and shipped Bridgewater to the Denver Broncos.
 On November 11, 2021, the Panthers signed Cam Newton to a one-year deal after Darnold was put on injured reserve.
 However, the Panthers' struggles continued; despite winning their first three games of the 2021 season, they finished 5–12 and ended the season on a seven-game losing streak.

 After the Panthers began the season with a 1–4 record, Rhule was fired as head coach on October 10, 2022, finishing his tenure with an 11–27 record in two and a half seasons.
 Steve Wilks was named interim head coach as a result.
 The Panthers then initiated a rebuild, trading players such as Robbie Anderson and Christian McCaffrey.
-Steve Wilks would go 6-6 as the interim head coach, as the Panthers would finish the season with a 7-10 record.
+Steve Wilks would go 6–6 as the interim head coach, as the Panthers would finish the season with a 7–10 record.